 Solution 2 – Re-Download Anniversary Update ISO files

-Another solution put forwarded by the users is to download Build 1607 ISO file and then install the Anniversary Update.
+Another solution put forward by the users is to download Build 1607 ISO file and then install the Anniversary Update.
 Before moving with this solution you must roll back to the previous edition of the Build or else this solution will not work.

-First of all, verify and confirm few important things and then download the Anniversary Update ISO file.
+First of all, verify and confirm a few important things and then download the Anniversary Update ISO file.
 Hence, verify that either an empty DVD is there in the CD-ROM or a USB flash drive is connected to the PC along with the media creation tool.